mycroftwilde/Portainer_Templates/README.md

 To use Docker-Compose within Portainer you will use the Stack Feature.
 Instructions can be found here: [Portainers Blog Post](https://www.portainer.io/blog/stacks-docker-compose-the-portainer-way)

+ ## Using Proxmox with Thin Clients

+ The YouTube Channel [apalrd's adventures](https://www.youtube.com/channel/UCIgNWXsJcFwvFptmUic6wSw) has a geat playlist of videos regarding using Promxmox with Thin Clients.

+ [The YouTube Playlist]

+ Access to this information can also be found on his Blog: [The apalrd's adventures Blog - Thin Client Section](https://www.apalrd.net/projects/2022/thin_client/)

+ You can also check out his website [Here](https://www.apalrd.net/)

  ## Helpful Links and URLs for Self-Hosting

   * [LinuxServer.io](https://www.linuxserver.io/)